Why should my child learn music?

 How do I sign up?

-Please fill in the following form and read through the terms and conditions provided.
+- Please fill in the music lesson form (available from the College office) and read through the terms and conditions provided.

-Lesson timetables will also be available on the music department notice board.
+- Lesson timetables will be available on SIMON portal.

 What happens after I have signed up?